-There are approximately 1,475 developable acres of land within the Service Area, of which approximately 1,036 have not been provided with internal water distribution and wastewater collection facilities necessary to the construction of taxable improvements.
+There are approximately 1,476.52 developable acres of land within the Service Area, of which approximately 858.06 (not accounting for approximately 48.92 acres currently under construction or design) have not been provided with internal water distribution and wastewater collection facilities necessary to the construction of taxable improvements.
 All of the developed acreage within the Service Area has been provided with Master District Facilities for water distribution and wastewater collection.
 All of the Master District Facilities necessary to serve the developable acres of land within the Participants have been constructed by the Developers for the Master District, with the exception of (i) a proposed elevated storage tank and (ii) future expansions of the Wastewater Treatment Plant.
 The proposed elevated storage tank is estimated to be needed once 2,500 connections have been constructed.
 The Master District recently commissioned an updated water model in order to project more specifically when the proposed elevated storage tank will be required.
+According to Jones & Carter, and based on the Developer's current development projections, the proposed elevated storage tank would need to be operational by 2021.
+This date is subject to change depending on the actual build out.